ccapdev1920T2/s11g14/README.md

 # The Marketplace
-# LOPEZ, Earth | OLAN, Gabriel
+## LOPEZ, Earth | OLAN, Gabriel
+## Group 14, S11

 This repository contains the website, The Marketplace.
 The Marketplace acts as a simple item catalog that can be used by users who wishes to buy items from other users or sell their own items may it be brand new or second hand.
-As a catalog, the website does not include the Buying and Transaction between users but only provides the necessary information to for contacting them outside the application.
+As a catalog, the website does not include the Buying and Transaction between users but only provides the necessary information to be able to contact them outside the application.

+Running the application can be done by opening the app on **HEROKU** or **LOCALLY**!
+* To open in Heroku: visit https://marketplace-s11g14.herokuapp.com/
-To begin, download the repository as a ZIP file or clone the repository via Github.
+* To open locally: download the repository as a ZIP file or clone the repository via Github.

 # Contents
-- delete_data.js => deletes all data that is stored in the database
+* delete_data.js - deletes all data that is stored in the database
-- add_data.js => adds the dummy values to the database to be used in the application
+* add_data.js - adds the dummy values to the database to be used in the application
-- index.js => main entry point for the application
+* index.js - main entry point for the application
-- views => folder containing all hbs files to display the pages of the application
+* views - folder containing all hbs files to display the pages of the application
-- public => folder containing all static files to be used within the pages of the application
+* public - folder containing all static files to be used within the pages of the application
-- helpers => folder containing js files to be used before performing post to the database.
+* helpers - folder containing js files to be used before performing post to the database.
-- routes => folder containing all routes that the server will respond to depending on the method request of the HTTP given a specific path
+* routes - folder containing all routes that the server will respond to depending on the method request of the HTTP given a specific path
-- controllers => folder containing all actions that the application will execute as callbank functions for client requests
+* controllers - folder containing all actions that the application will execute as callbank functions for client requests
-- models => folder containing database models and a script for accessing the database
+* models - folder containing database models and a script for accessing the database

 # Setting up
 1. Open command prompt